patchlevel/event-sourcing/docs/pages/index.md

 # Event-Sourcing

-A lightweight but also all-inclusive event sourcing library with a focus on developer experience.
+An event sourcing library, complete with all the essential features, powered by the reliable Doctrine ecosystem and focused on developer experience.

 ## Features